Home | Morning Starters | Year 5 | The Planets

 Did You Know?

-On August 5, 2011, NASA’s Juno spacecraft began a five-year, 1,740-million-mile journey to Jupiter, the biggest planet in our solar system.
-Juno arrived on July 4, 2016, and now orbits Jupiter every 53 days.
-It helps scientists study Jupiter’s giant storms, swirling clouds, and deep core, revealing amazing secrets about this massive, mysterious gas planet!
+On August 5th, 2011, NASA’s Juno spacecraft began its 1,740-million-mile journey to Jupiter, the largest planet in our solar system.
+After five years, Juno finally reached Jupiter on July 4th, 2016.
+The spacecraft now orbits the gas giant every 53 days.
+Juno helps scientists study Jupiter’s giant storms, swirling clouds and deep core, revealing amazing secrets about this massive, mysterious planet!

 Word Challenge